Ten Piscataqua Painters

 • Arts community building.
 These books recognize a larger arts community than any individual city or town.
 They celebrate the arts community of a larger region—the Piscataqua River watershed straddling the southern NH &ME border and all the tributaries that feed into it.
 We feel strongly that the more a community is aware of and supports its local genius, the more grounded and sustainable it is.
 Members of the visual arts community come together in this book in various ways, the painters contribute their visions, creative professionals invest time and talent to produce and market it, art lovers collect and gift copies of it, and art patrons (businesses, orgs, and individuals) support the effort with generous donations because they recognize the community benefits.

 • Supporting local artists!
 Support local where ever you can but support local art especially.
 Our region is particularly blessed with outstanding painters!
 Here are ten of them we think the community should know about.
-Every dollar we can raise beyond our crowdfunding target to get the book on press starts putting money directly into the pockets of not only the ten painters contributing in the book, but the dozen or so creative professionals who have invested their time and talents to produce and market the book.
+Every dollar we can raise beyond our crowdfunding target to get the book on press starts putting money directly into the pockets of not only the ten painters contributing in the book, but the creative professionals who have also invested time and talents to produce and market the book.

 • An ongoing series.
 We are building on our success with Ten Piscataqua Photographers, and after Ten Piscataqua Painters we have several more categories of visual artists to present in the coming years as coffee table books, before beginning the cycle over again.